Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: DISCUSSION

-The assumption of a stochastic contribution to the deformation parameter $\beta$ is rooted in the dynamical scenarios for quantum gravitational effects ~\cite{chen}.
-Such a working hypothesis originally stems from the necessity to preserve the black hole complementarity principle.
-Together with the hypothesis of a fluctuating spacetime metric that sets on as the Planck scale is approached~\cite{foam}, our contribution offers a plausible motivation for promoting a stochastic deformation parameter that is convergent to (but significantly different from) the one predicted by string theory~\cite{string}.
+The working hypothesis of a stochastic contribution to the deformation parameter $\beta$ is rooted in the dynamical scenarios for quantum gravitational effects~\cite{chen} and the necessity to preserve the black hole complementarity principle.
 This ansatz leads to a transparent quantum-gravitational decoherence process that is quite immediate to discern from our formalism.
-For physical systems with mass and energy varying over a large spectrum, the values of the decoherence time $\tau_D$ as summarized in Table~\ref{table} are entirely self-consistent and further corroborate the stochastic deformation picture.
+For physical systems with mass and energy varying over a large spectrum, the values of the decoherence time $\tau_\mathrm{D}$ as summarized in Table~\ref{table} are entirely self-consistent and further corroborate the stochastic deformation picture.
+Furthermore, as reported in Fig.~\ref{fig2} and Table~\ref{table2}, comparison of our model with other relevant decoherence mechanisms proposed in the literature in recent years shows that our decoherence time is extremal, as it is the largest below the Planck scale and the smallest above it.

+In summary, by assuming an emergent space-time equipped with a fluctuating fundamental length and a corresponding random deformation of the canonical commutation relations, our model yields a consistent and experimentally testable decoherence mechanism that explains the quantum-to-classical transition and provides a route for probing specific macroscopic consequences of the conjectured quantum nature of the gravitational interaction.

-We recall that we have introduced a quantum gravitational decoherence process in energy space.
+Concerning possible complementary and future developments, we recall that our quantum gravitational decoherence process occurs in energy space.
 On the other hand, the very same mechanism might arise also in connection with spatial localization.
-Indeed, the line of reasoning that we have carried out for the momentum-dependent generalized uncertainty principle could be broadened to include the effects of other predictions by quantum gravity theories, such as the so-called extended uncertainty principle, which accounts for the existence of a minimal momentum.
-Such a possibility was originally proposed in order to provide a foundation for the existence of the spacetime curvature that becomes progressively more important at large distances~\cite{eup}.
-The hypothesis of a minimal momentum scale is further supported by arguments based on the existence of a non-vanishing cosmological constant in the (anti)-de Sitter universe~\cite{eup2,eup3,eup4,eup5}.
+Indeed, the line of reasoning that we have carried out for the momentum-dependent generalized uncertainty principle could be extended to include other features induced by quantum gravity, such as the so-called extended uncertainty principle, which accounts for the existence of a minimal momentum.
+Such a possibility was originally proposed in order to provide a foundation for the existence of the space-time curvature that becomes progressively more important at large distances~\cite{eup}.
+The hypothesis of a minimal momentum scale is further supported by arguments based on the existence of a non-vanishing cosmological constant in the (anti)-de Sitter universe~\cite{eup2,eup3}.
 Following the same procedure developed in the present work, we plan to investigate the realization of a quantum-gravitationally induced spatial localization mechanism.